localstack/localstack.github.io/content/docs/documentation/pro/index.md

 QLDB uses the [Amazon ION data format](https://amzn.github.io/ion-docs), a data serialization format that represents a superset of JSON, with a number of additional features.

-A simple QLDB example running on LocalStack is provided in this Github repository: https://github.com/localstack/localstack-pro-samples/tree/master/qldb-ledger-queries .
+A simple QLDB example running on LocalStack is provided in [this Github repository](https://github.com/localstack/localstack-pro-samples/tree/master/qldb-ledger-queries).
 The sample consists of two simple scenarios: (1) to create and list tables via the `pyqldb` Python library, and (2) to insert data into two tables and perform a `JOIN` query that combines data from the two tables.
 The sample output is posted below:
 ```
 Scenario 1: create and list tables in ledger
 -----------